-The canonisation of Mother Teresa and, more recently, the children of Fatima, seems as good a time as any to explore ‘sainthood’ – a privilege imbued by the Catholic Church on men and women of outstanding virtue.
+The canonisation of Mother Teresa, the children of Fatima and, more recently, Oscar Romero, seems as good a time as any to explore ‘sainthood’ – a privilege imbued by the Catholic Church on men and women of outstanding virtue.

 actors, lawyers, clowns, comedians, converts, dancers, musicians, printers, stenographers and victims of torture!
 A former thespian, he used the stage in ancient Rome to mock Christianity - until experiencing a sudden conversion mid-performance!
 I dare say many luvvies (who, with the possible exception of Ricky Gervais, are notoriously superstitious!) have ‘invoked’ Genesius’ help before that nerve-racking first night.
 Victims of torture indeed!

 So why do we have saints?
 The answer lies with the Emperor Constantine, who supposedly converted to Christianity in the 4th century.
 With previous Roman Emperors having tried and failed to contain this vibrant new religion, Constantine used a subtler approach: He simply fused fusing Jesus’ pure teachings with Rome’s polluting pagan beliefs and practices.